In vitro models for Covid-19 research

 - Prof Yang Hao

-Faculty Dean for Research (Science & Engineering) with interest in developing rapid home test kits for covid-19.
-Currently working on how to transform smart phone cameras into biomedical sensors with specialized add-ons.
+Faculty Dean for Research (Science & Engineering) with interest in developing rapid home test kits for Covid-19.
+Currently working on how to transform smart phone cameras into biomedical sensors with specialised add-ons.

 - Prof Hazel Screen

 Director of the UK Organ-on-a-chip Technologies Network and co-director of the Queen Mary & Emulate Organs-on-chips Centre.

 Division of Bioengineering, Deputy for Research & Industrial Engagement